-The two trackers don't add much in terms of features from their 2015 predecessors.
+These two trackers don't add much in terms of features from their predecessors.
 What we get instead is two redesigned form factors that mean these trackers are more stylish and unobtrusive than ever before.

 They are both aimed simply at people who want to increase their daily steps or calories burned to feel a bit better.
 Nothing more complicated than that.
+(If you want more fitness features, check out the new Fitbit Alta HR).
 Now we've reviewed both, we know that both accomplish that aim but there's pros and cons of choosing both of these far from perfect devices.

 Misfit Ray vs Fitbit Alta: Design

 Neither the Fitbit's or the Misfit's design will embarrass you.
 Essentially, the Misfit cylinder is the smaller, sleeker and slightly more comfortable of the two as the default package but the Fitbit already provides better customisation thanks to both leather and stainless steel accessories with more designer collaborations coming soon.
 Misfit has a ton of new bands so that levels things out on the customisation front.